 - Allows larger teams to participate in SMS audits due to self-supporting SMS documentation;

 - Provides new safety managers with required documentation for activities performed before the new safety manager was hired; and

 - Further demonstrates that you are meticulous in risk management activities.

 Thinking like an auditor means being meticulous in documentation, such as documenting each step of decision making (i.e. history of how conclusions were arrived at) and justifying those steps with reason.

 - 5 Times Documentation Saves Safety Managers in Aviation SMS

 - Why Documentation in Aviation SMS Is Important - Beyond Compliance

 - Best Practices for Documenting Your Aviation SMS

 Eye for Well-Organized SMS Manual or Aviation Safety Database

 Organization looks good.
-Organization in aviation SMS manuals and aviation safety databases means:
+Organization in aviation SMS manuals, spreadsheets and aviation SMS databases means: